This post is also available in: Italiano (Italian)

 Make sure that the bottle says “Olio Extravergine di Oliva“: it’s the very best quality!

 So many people visit the lovely Cinque Terre in Italy every year.
 Well, if you’re going, try to buy a jar of pesto!
 It’s another thing that you can buy in every supermarket, but the industrial one has nothing to do with the handmade pesto that you can find in Cinque Terre or Genoa!
+If you want to visit but are worried about the crowds, see why I think spring is the best season to visit Italy: it’ll help you to enjoy pasta al pesto with the locals!

 Looking for things to buy in Italy for someone who prefers alcohol to a glass of wine?
 Then you’ll be happy to know that most of our regions locally produce a delicious herbal liquor (we call it “Amaro“), which is never too expensive.